-In the examination of whether there is any problem under the Antimonopoly Act, the presence or absence of any anticompetitive effect is examined first of all with consideration given to the following points:
+Therefore, in the assessment of whether data sharing poses any problem under the Antimonopoly Act, the presence of any anti-competitive effects is assessed first of all with consideration given to the following points:

-- 1 the number of the participants, their market shares, etc.; - 2 the characteristics of the data to be collected (the importance of the data in R&D using the data, the importance of the data as an input resource to the goods/services using the data, etc.); - 3 the necessity for sharing; - 4 the scope, period, etc. of the data sharing; and - 5 the independent activities in the selling field of the goods/services concerned (information on the prices, quantities, etc. is not to be exchanged or shared)
+- (i) the number of the participants, their market shares, etc.; - (ii) the characteristics of the data to be collected (the importance of the data in R&D using the data, the importance of the data as an input resource to the products/services using the data, etc.); - (iii) the necessity for data sharing; - (iv) the scope, period, etc. of the data sharing; and - (v) the independent activities in the selling field of the products/services concerned (information on the prices, quantities, etc. is not to be exchanged or shared)

-Part I Joint Activities (14): Data sharing 2
+Part I Joint Activities (19): Data sharing (ii)

-Supposed case: Joint collection/use of the data necessary for activities toward greenhouse gas reduction
+Supposed case 43: Joint collection/use of the data necessary for activities toward greenhouse gas reduction

 Enterprises X, Y, and Z, which are manufacturers of Product A and together hold a total share of over 60% in the manufacturing and sales market of Product A, have individually been conducting R&D on technology to reduce the greenhouse gas emissions generated through the use of Product A. In this R&D, it is essential to collect data on the amount of greenhouse gas emissions generated through the use of Product A from as many users as possible in order to make progress in the research.
-For that reason, Enterprises X, Y, and Z have decided to collect data on the greenhouse gas emissions generated through users' use of Product A that those enterprises have sold, and to mutually share such data to make use of it for their respective R&D activities.
-Furthermore, the data to be collected and shared will be anonymized and abstracted, and limited to the amount of greenhouse gas emissions associated with the use of Product A, and the matters constituting the enterprises' important means of competition, such as their prices of Product A, will not be shared.
+For that reason, X, Y, and Z have decided to collect data on the greenhouse gas emissions generated through users' use of Product A that those enterprises have sold, and to mutually share such data to make use of it for their respective R&D activities.

+The data to be collected and shared will be anonymized and abstracted, and limited to the amount of greenhouse gas emissions associated with the use of Product A, and the matters constituting the enterprises' important means of competition, such as their prices of Product A, will not be shared.
 In addition, those enterprises will continuously and independently implement their R&D on technology to reduce the greenhouse gas emissions generated by Product A.